 6. IC Health Check

 As the Greek philosopher, Heraclitus, said: “Change is the only constant.”.
 Changes in market dynamics, company structure, and even selling techniques might render the incentive compensation program inefficient and ineffective.
 A periodic Health Check of your IC plans gives you the much-needed valediction that you are still on the right track or early indicators that your plans are derailing.
-All best-in-class companies evaluate the health of their compensation programs periodically to ensure that it is still aligned with the organizational goals and is keeping the sales force motivated.
+All best-in-class companies evaluate the health of their compensation programs periodically to ensure that it is still aligned with the organizational goals and keep the sales force motivated.

 Advantages of Automating these Processes